Friday, December 21, 2012

 Shake the first 3 ingredients vigorously with ice in a shaker.
 Pour into a coup glass and top with the bubbly.

-If you're short on ideas on what to give your friends or just want a fun take on gifting, this is something that will work for almost anyone.
-Whether you provide the ingredients and glassware for a Manhattan or an Irish Coffee, it's sure to be a hit.
-Have fun with it... and do share your variations on the Southern Sophisticate!
+If you're short on ideas on what to give friends or just want a fun take on gifting, this is something that will work for almost anyone.
+It's also an inventive wedding present (just double the glassware).
+Whether you provide the ingredients and crystal for a Manhattan or Irish Coffee, it's sure to be a hit.

 0 comments: